tuii05/GOOG_Stock_Prediction/README.md

 ## GOOG Stock Price prediction model using ML Regression in Python

-The model was created using sklearn built-in regression model from the current datas of GOOG Stock.
+The model was created using sklearn built-in regression model from the current data of GOOG Stock.

 The program can be started via `gooogstock_predict.exe`.
 After running it, it gives out two graphs, one at a time, then the evaluation of the actual and predicted datas.
 If you want to run the program without the .exe file, you will need to have the following Python libraries installed: `matplotlib`, `pandas`, `numpy` and `sklearn`.